 In a bowl or measuring cup, whisk together cornstarch and broth.

 Add broth mixture and kale to the pan.

-If you have a lid, cover for a few minutes to help kale wilt.
+If you have a lid (this is why I used the saute pan), cover for a few minutes to help kale wilt.

 Allow to simmer uncovered over medium low heat until sauce has thickened.